mudler/LocalAI/docs/content/getting_started/_index.en.md

 ### Container images

 LocalAI has a set of images to support CUDA, ffmpeg and 'vanilla' (CPU-only).
-The image list is on [quay](https://quay.io/repository/go-skynet/local-ai?tab=tags):
+The image are on [quay](https://quay.io/repository/go-skynet/local-ai?tab=tags) and [Dockerhub](https://hub.docker.com/r/localai/localai).

+Images have the following tags depending on the dependencies included in the images.
+Images ending with `-core` are smaller images without predownload python dependencies.

 {{< tabs >}}
 {{% tab name="Vanilla / CPU Images" %}}